Definition of Prosody

 If ever wife was happy in a man,

 Compare with me, ye women, if you can.

-This poem is a perfect example of accentual-syllabic verse, which focuses on both the number of syllables and number of accents in each poetic line.
-This iambic pentameter poem is one of the best examples of accented syllabic verse, as it contains five iambs in each line and follows strictly measured syllabic pattern.
+This poem is a perfect example of accentual-syllabic verse, which focuses on both the number of syllables, and the number of accents in each poetic line.
+This iambic pentameter poem is one of the best examples of accented syllabic verse, as it contains five iambs in each line, and follows a strictly measured syllabic pattern.

-This opening line of Virgil’s poem is a classic model of quantitative prosody.
-Look at the stress pattern that is irregular, as this type of prosody does not have measured syllables, but it measures the meter according to duration of time to pronounce a line.
+This opening line of Virgil’s Aeneid is a classic model of quantitative prosody.
+Look at the stress pattern which is irregular.
+As this type of prosody does not have measured syllables, it measures the meter according to duration of time to pronounce a line.